Gustave Courbet Biography | Oil Painting Reproductions

 Why does Women's Pubic Hair in Art Cause Such Outrage?

 During the 1860s, Gustave Courbet painted a series of increasingly erotic works such as Femme Nue couchée (Nude Reclining Woman), of which there was nothing really naughty that had not been done before (The painting was sold at auction in 2015 for us$15.3 million).
 Since he was being harassed and to show the hypocritical social conventions of the Second Empire, where eroticism and even pornography were acceptable in mythological paintings.
 His nude paintings culminated in The Origin of the World (L'Origine du monde), the first realistic painting of a vulva to be exhibited in the Western art which depicts graphic female genitalia and was not publicly exhibited until 1988.
 The female model for the painting was the lover of the American painter James Whistler, a friend of Courbet, which explains Courbet's and Whistler's brutal separation a short while later.
 To protect her identity, Courbet painted her with darker pubic hair as opposed to her natural red hair and cut the head off the final painting so no one would know.
 The head has since been found and it matches the rest of the canvas.
-The other, The Sleep, featuring two naked women in bed.
-The latter painting became the subject of a police report when it was exhibited by a picture dealer in 1872.
+The other oil painting, The Sleep, featuring two naked women in bed prompted the police to come and file a report when it was exhibited in a gallery in 1872.

 On a separate note, why is it that in the course of sculpting and painting thousands of nude women through the centuries, not one has shown pubic hair or even vulva, in contrast to nude paintings or sculptures of men?
 All the paintings of women, through the ages, have been devoid of pubic hair, which certainly was not the case or the fashion in those days up until only recently.
 Courbet dared to do something 160 years ago that even by today's standards make some people uncomfortable.

 Courbet in Vinculis Faciebat.
 Made by Courbet in Chains.